eridur-de/mightyscape-1.2/README.md

 > [!TIP]
 > If you get a nasty popup window within Inkscape each time you are executing an extension, please double check if you really use `pythonw.exe`.
 Do **not** use `python.exe`.

+> [!WARNING]
+> Our custom Python environment on Windows will make the official Inkscape Extensions Manager impossible to run.
+The reason is the library `pygobject`.

+# Upgrading

 ## Upgrading MightyScape